JeffMboya/helm-example/README.md

-This is a sample helm chart meant to test publishing MG helm charts.
+This is a sample helm chart meant to test publishing MG helm charts